Skip to main content

 gameplay5 positive mentions

-• The game suffers from a low resolution that can detract from the experience, especially on larger screens.
+• The game suffers from a low resolution and limited graphical fidelity, which can detract from the experience on larger screens.

 • gameplay